swiftlang/swift-foundation/Proposals/0023-progress-reporter.md

     /// Adds a `ProgressReporter` as a child, with its progress representing a portion of `self`'s progress.
     ///
+    /// If a cycle is detected, this will cause a crash at runtime.
+    ///
     /// - Parameters:
     ///   - output: A `ProgressReporter` instance.
     ///   - count: The portion of `totalCount` to be delegated to the `ProgressReporter`.